Planes in four space and four associated CM points: The Klein map

-for any $x = x_0 + x_1 \ii + x_2 \jj + x_3 \kk \in \quat$.
+writing $x = x_0 + x_1 \ii + x_2 \jj + x_3 \kk$.
 As already mentioned we will identify $\quat$ with the four-dimensional affine space and in particular write $\Nr = Q$.
 A quaternion with zero trace is said to be pure and will often be viewed as a point in three-dimensional space.
-The set of pure quaternions will be denoted by $\quat_0$.
+The variety representing pure quaternions will be denoted by $\quat_0$.